-After getting feedbacks from our sales people, we believed this is an interesting problem space to look into.
-We decided to ask some other customers to see if they encountered similar issues, and how they were able to tackle some of the issues they confronted.
+After getting feedback from our salespeople, we believed this is an exciting problem space to explore.
+We decided to ask some other customers to see if they encountered similar issues and how they were able to tackle some of the problems they confronted.
 Some of our customers are using calendars or paper and pen to work on this.
 But none of the solutions will allow the integration with our platform.
 We believe that if we can find a way to solve this problem, we can boost the productivity of our customers.

-It seems like a to-do list could benefit the user in order to allow for a better clarification.
+It seems like a to-do list could benefit the user to allow for better clarification.
 After exploring different ideas, I settled on laying out tasks into a timeline format.
 It helped to see the progression of each task.
-Usually, whenever schools did their academic planning, it would usually run over a course of many years.
+Usually, whenever schools did their academic planning, it would run over the course of many years.
 So, I created a drop-down to filter different years.

 When I worked on the wireframe, I laid out each year on the left, instead of a drop-down.
 By doing so, it became much easier to see which year have specific tasks assigned to them.
 I also sorted the tasks into uncompleted and completed sections for easier navigation.

-Before we implemented the design, we conducted usability test in order to gain customer feedback.
+Before we implemented the design, we conducted a usability test to gain customer feedback.
 I started the recruiting and screening process myself.
-We recruited few people that are working in administrative positions at various companies.
-They had no prior knowledge of our software and they share similar technology skill as our current customers.
+We recruited a few people that are working in administrative positions at various companies.
+They had no prior knowledge of our software, and they share similar technology skills as our current customers.

 The goal of this testing is to examine whether they can successfully create a task for a student and edit the task to mark it complete.
 All of our test participants completed their task.
-One test participant said he wish there was a way to let him know the condition of incomplete tasks before opening the planning panel.
-This sounds like a useful feature, however, we are thinking of adding a notification feature into the software.
-So we decided to explore more option during that time.
+One test participant said he wishes there was a way to let him know the condition of incomplete tasks before opening the planning panel.
+That sounds like a useful feature.
+However, we are thinking of adding a notification feature to the software.
+So we decided to explore more options during that time.